 Lots of people feel that Opossums are aggressive because of their large mouths and 50 sharp teeth!
 In fact, opossums are solitary, gentle and placid creatures.
-Adults are usually quite slow moving and will just open their mouth to show their teeth and hiss when fearful.
+Melbourne Raccoon Trapping Services are usually quite slow moving and will just open their mouth to show their teeth and hiss when fearful.
 They do not initiate aggression.
 They will retreat whenever possible.

 Opossums are actually very beneficial to our areas.
 They’re omnivores, so they eat both meat and vegetation.
 They are basically scavengers, cleaning up the rotten fruit and debris in our yards, in addition to carrion roadkill, etc. They will eat insects, snails, slugs, worms, berries, nuts, grass, leaves and pet food.
 They are quite adaptable and make due with whatever food and water is available.
 Pretty much every lawn has opossums walking around at night.
 Trust me, they are not a threat to you or your pets.